Bendigo Marian Festival

 The Marian Festival is organised by the Bendigo branch of the Apostolate of Our Lady of Fatima.

-With the COVID-19 restrictions, we will not be able to gather in person for the festival this year, but you are invited to join us online instead.
-We will be streaming the ceremonies for the festival from St Liborius Church Eaglehawk on Sunday, 11th October.
+With the COVID-19 restrictions, we will not be able to gather in large numbers for the festival this year, but you are invited to join us online instead.
+We will be streaming the ceremonies for the festival live from Sacred Heart Cathedral on Sunday, 10th October.
 You can watch us by coming to this website, or you can join us in spirit by praying the rosary with us at the same time as well as the prayers in the document below.

 Registration is not required, but if you would like to let us know that you plan to attend, we will keep you informed of any updates.